October 5, 2010

 Politics is also personal for Bryan, who recently suffered a loss when one of the kids who took part in his non-profit and worked his campaign died as the result of gang violence.

 Bryan and I met for dinner a few weeks after the last votes were counted in the DC primary election.
 Although he joked about growing an Al Gore-style post-election beard and laying around licking his wounds, he seemed invigorated and did not dwell on his defeat.

-He suggested Marvin, which is just off U Street.
+He suggested Marvin, which is just off U Street in the city’s Northwest quadrant.
 Good choice.
 Named after the singer Marvin Gaye (a onetime DC resident) it’s a fancy looking place with dark wood, relatively dim lighting and a laid back atmosphere.
 As we took our seats, Bryan started to give me an abbreviated biography.

 Bryan was born in a small town in Oregon called Enterprise and grew up in Portland.
 During his second year of college he moved to DC and enrolled at Howard University, a predominantly African-American college.

 Why DC?
 “It was geographically the furthest place away from my parents and ex-girlfriend but still in the continental United States,” he said.
 Plus, the American capital city’s role as the center of U.S. politics fit well with Bryan’s major in political science.

 Why Howard?
 His decision to attend the college stemmed from his time in Portland as a volunteer on a Southern Poverty Law Center case against a white supremacy group in the late 1980s.
 His work involved taking photographs of rallies, researching the groups, and “trying to win the confidence of skinheads in Portland.”
 Through that work he became friends with an African-American attorney involved in the case.
 “We had some candid conversations about race and class in America,” he said, and when the attorney found out Bryan was considering moving to DC he suggested Howard.